The basics of user personas

 Here is a rough overview of the differences between Ad-hoc and Data-driven personas:

 ⇨ Pro Tip: The bigger your budget, the more precise the definition of your target group should be!

-Customer persona templates
+Customer or user persona templates

 There exist multiple templates that guide you through the creation process.

 If you want to use them in a workshop, we recommend using printable pen & paper templates.
 They make it easier for you to develop personas within a group before working on them online.
 Get our persona pen & paper templates here.